israel-dryer/ttkbootstrap/docs/styleguide.md

 ---
 ## Labelframe

-This widget container has a border and a label.
-The default color for the border is typically the themed defined border color.
-The default text color is the same as the [default label](#default-label).
+This widget style features a styled border and label.
+By default, the border and label use theme defined defaults for border and foreground colors.
+When a [selected color](#colors) is used, both the label text and the border use this color.

-If any of the [color keywords](#colors) are used, both the border and the label will use the same color, as illustrated in the exhibit below.

 ![labelframe](./assets/widget-styles/labelframe.png)